 Rosalita rushed over to the table and spoke harshly in Tagalog to Linda.
 She spat on the table and walked away.
 Rosalita apologized and left us.
 Zeny and Marlena were unfazed, and Ingemi was laughing uncontrollably.
 Linda sat at a nearby table with some poor sailor and began cursing me loudly in English and Tagalog.

 “She crazy,” Zeny said, kissing me to further anger Linda.

-Linda then began to fling several Monkey Meat sticks at us.
-One of the sticks hit our table and knocked over a beer.
+Linda then began to fling lit cigarettes at us.
+Then she threw a beer bottle that hit our table.
 Ingemi, who was no longer laughing, got up and walked over to Rosalita.
 Rosalita listened briefly to Ingemi and then marched over to Linda, and he must have told her in no uncertain terms to cut it out.

 We resumed drinking, dancing, and having fun and I tried to ignore Linda.
 A while later I got up to go to the men’s room, which was on the other side of a wall that separated the bar from the rest rooms, the kitchen, and storerooms.
 When I came out of the men’s room, I encountered Linda in my path.

 “You butterfly me, you son a bitch,” Linda hissed.
 “I kill you.”